 |Year||Average Annualized Return|

-When you log on to Fundrise, one of the first things they show you is an overview of your earnings and fees.
+When you log on to Fundrise, one of the first things you will see is an overview of your earnings and fees.
 They do not try to hide this from investors.
-So far in 2020, I have paid $4 in advisory fees and all time I have paid $7.98 in fees.
+Below, you can see that I have paid a total of $7.98 in fees since using Fundrise.

-The secret to Fundrise's significantly lower fees lies in their decision to keep much of their business activities in-house.
-While many other crowdfunding platforms and REITs decide to outsource everything from administrative tasks to investment analysis, Fundrise hires employees to perform these tasks.
+The secret to Fundrise's significantly lower fees lies in its decision to keep many of its business activities in-house.
+While several other crowdfunding platforms and REITs decide to outsource everything from administrative tasks to investment analysis, Fundrise hires employees to perform these tasks.

-By insourcing and deciding not to rely on a host of expensive third-parties, Fundrise keeps their fees lower than most.
-Even compared to Vanguard which is known for their low fees, Fundrise's 0.15% advisory fee is half of Vanguard's 0.30% average advisor fee.
+By insourcing and deciding not to rely on a host of expensive third parties, Fundrise keeps its fees lower than most.
+Even compared to Vanguard which is known for its low fees, Fundrise's 0.15% advisory fee is half of Vanguard's 0.30% average advisor fee.

-Additionally, unlike many other crowdfunding platforms, Fundrise doesn't sneak in fees at the fund-level where individuals can't see them.
-They keep all of their fees out in the open.
+Additionally, unlike many other crowdfunding platforms, Fundrise doesn't sneak in fees at the fund level where individuals can't see them.
+Fundrise keeps all of its fees out in the open.

-That means that even if you find a platform that claims they have lower fees, there's a good chance they are squeezing in fees at the fund-level where you won't directly see them.
+That means that, even if you find a platform that claims they have lower fees, there is a good chance they are squeezing in fees at the fund level where you won't see them directly impacting your returns.

-Traditional Wall Street fees have been sky high for a number of years.
-It wasn't until recently that new online investing platforms have taken a foothold, and are competing against giants in the long-established brokerage industry.
+Traditional Wall Street fees have been sky high for several years.
+It wasn't until recently that new online investing platforms have taken a foothold and are competing against giants in the long-established brokerage industry.

 Before these newer platforms started to democratize the investing landscape, the brokers had all the power.
 They could charge investors whatever they wanted because they were the gatekeepers.
-Now, everyday investors don't have to go through these outdated gatekeepers and we are seeing the benefit in the form of lower fees.
+Now, everyday investors can skip the gatekeepers and get straight to the profit.

-Cutting middlemen and inefficiencies out of the picture is one of Fundrise's stated goals and so far the platform that they have built has been effective in doing just that.
+Cutting middlemen and inefficiencies out of the picture is one of Fundrise's stated goals and so far they have been mightily effective.

 With Fundrise, the fees are transparent and minimized to save the investor money.
-They are not trying to use smoke and mirrors to hide their fees.
+Fundrise is not trying to use smoke and mirrors to hide its fees.
 They are straightforward and honest about it.